mwsohn/DominanceAnalysis.jl/README.md

 - link - a link function for GLM models.
 Valid link functions are LogitLink, LogLink, IdentifyLink, etc. If `family` option is not specified, `link` will be used to determine the type of GLM model
 - family - a distribution family.
-If not specified, a distribution will be chosen
+If not specified, a distribution will be automatically chosen based on the link function.
 - fitstat - choose a pseudo R² method (:McFadden or :Nagelkerke).
 The default is :McFadden.
+- multithreads - set it to `true` to use multithreads.
+    This will speed up the execution by 2 times for complex models.
+- verbose - set it to `true` to turn on the verbose model that will display dots to be printed as a progress indicator

 All variables must be in Symbols.